Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="map.sample-topic.to">sample-item1,sample-item2,sample-item3</param>
   ```

-  This scenario activates a multi-cast
+  Every record published to the Kafka topic `sample-topic` will be routed to the Lighstreamer items `sample-item1`, `sample-item2`, and `sample-item3`.

-  Every record published to the Kafka topic `sample-topic` will be routed to the Lighstreamer items `sample-item1`, `sample-item2`, `sample-item3`.
+  This scenario may activate unicast and multicast messaging, as it is possible to specify which item can be subscribed to by which user or group of users.
+To do that, it is required to provide a customized extension of the factory Metadata Adapter class (see the example), in which every subscription must be validated against the user identity.

 - _Many to One_

   ```xml